not1337/usicrypt/README.md

 Though there is a bignum header, none of the bignum functions are exported from the target library.
 Due to this fact neither DH parameter generation nor RSASSA-PSS operation can be emulated.
-A later revicion of thil library remedies the bignum export problem and implements RSASSA-PSS, but the RSASSA-PSS implementation is broken due to artificial limitiations which prevent interoperability.
+A later revision of the library remedies the bignum export problem and implements RSASSA-PSS, but the RSASSA-PSS implementation is broken due to artificial limitiations which prevent interoperability.
+Then an again later revision remedies this but requires a special compile flag and, as a bug workaround, another special compile flag.
 This target library doesn't support more than 4096 bit keys for RSA in general.
 There is no way to add seed to the random number generator of the